DrChainsaw/NaiveNASlib.jl/README.md

 ```

 Now we have a somewhat complex set of size relations at our hand since the sizes are constrained so that
-  1. start and joined must have the same output size due to element wise addition.
+  1. `start` and `joined` must have the same output size due to element wise addition.
-  2. joined will always have 3 times the output size of split since there are no size absorbing vertices between them.
+  2. `joined` will always have 3 times the output size of `split` since there are no size absorbing vertices between them.

 Modifying this graph manually would of course be manageable (albeit a bit cumbersome) if we created the model
 by hand and knew it inside out.

-When things like the above emerges out of a neural architecture search things are less fun though, but NaiveNASlib
+When things like the above emerges out of a neural architecture search things are less fun though and this is where
-comes to the rescue so that you can focus on the search algorithms.
-Any failure to produce a valid model after
-mutation warrants an issue!
+use of NaiveNASlib will really pay off.

 ```julia
 # Ok, lets try to change the size of the vertex "out".